 SCM 4313 Public Relations Principles This course will provide an overview of the principles and process of public relations, as well as practice in planning and using various public relations strategies.
+Prerequisite: MKT 2003, Marketing Concepts.

-SCM 4323 Strategic Communication Planning This course examines the management aspects of strategic communications, from identifying a problem/opportunity to creating and implementing a strategy to address the problem/opportunity.
-Students will be expected to apply a wide range of skills, ranging from skills in interpersonal communication to skills in planning, designing, and writing messages to skills in evaluation of messages.
+SCM 4323 Strategic Communication Planning This course examines the management aspects of communications, from identifying a problem/opportunity to creating a strategic plan to address the problem/opportunity.
+Students will be expected to apply a wide range of skills in planning, designing, and evaluation of messages.
 Students will also consider ethical implications of their strategic choices.
-The course will serve as the capstone experience for the Strategic Communication major.
-Prerequisite: Senior status and instructor permission.